-101. These Regulations establish standards of safety which provide an acceptable level of control of the radiation, criticality and thermal hazards to people, property and the environment that are associated with the transport of radioactive material.
-These Regulations are based on: the Fundamental Safety Principles, IAEA Safety Standards Series No. SF-1 [1], jointly sponsored by the European Atomic Energy Community (EAEC), the Food and Agriculture Organization of the United Nations (FAO), the IAEA, the International Labour Organization (ILO), the International Maritime Organization (IMO), the OECD Nuclear Energy Agency (NEA), the Pan American Health Organization (PAHO), the United Nations Environment Programme (UNEP) and the World Health Organization (WHO); Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, IAEA Safety Standards Series No. GSR Part 3 [2], jointly sponsored by the European Commission (EC), FAO, IAEA, ILO, OECD/NEA, PAHO, UNEP and WHO; Governmental, Legal and Regulatory Framework for Safety, IAEA Safety Standards Series No. GSR Part 1 (Rev. 1) [3]; and Leadership and Management for Safety, IAEA Safety Standards Series No. GSR Part 2 [4].
-Thus, compliance with these Regulations is deemed to satisfy the principles of GSR Part 3 [2] in respect of transport.
-In accordance with SF-1 [1], the prime responsibility for safety must rest with the person or organization responsible for facilities and activities that give rise to radiation risks.

-102. This Safety Standard is supplemented by a hierarchy of Safety Guides, including: Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2012 Edition), IAEA Safety Standards Series No. SSG-26 [5] (the 2018 edition that will coincide with this edition of the Regulations is under development); Planning and Preparing for Emergency Response to Transport Accidents Involving Radioactive Material, IAEA Safety Standards Series No. TS-G-1.2 (ST-3) [6]; Compliance Assurance for the Safe Transport of Radioactive Material, IAEA Safety Standards Series No. TS-G-1.5 [7]; The Management System for the Safe Transport of Radioactive Material, IAEA Safety Standards Series No. TS-G-1.4 [8]; Radiation Protection Programmes for the Transport of Radioactive Material, IAEA Safety Standards Series No. TS-G-1.3 [9]; and Schedules of Provisions of the IAEA Regulations for the Safe Transport of Radioactive Material (2012 Edition), IAEA Safety
+- 101. These Regulations establish standards of safety which provide an acceptable level of control of the radiation, criticality and thermal hazards to persons, property and the environment that are associated with the transport of radioactive material.
+These Regulations are based on the Fundamental Safety Principles, Safety Fundamentals No. SF-1 [1], jointly sponsored by the European Atomic Energy Community (EAEC), the Food and Agriculture Organization of the United Nations (FAO), the IAEA, the International Labour Organization (ILO), the International Maritime Organization (IMO), the OECD Nuclear Energy Agency (NEA), the Pan American Health Organization (PAHO), the United Nations Environment Programme (UNEP) and the World Health Organization (WHO), and on the International Basic Safety Standards for Protection against Ionizing Radiation and for the Safety of Radiation Sources, Safety Series No. 115 [2], jointly sponsored by the FAO, the IAEA, the ILO, the NEA, the PAHO and the WHO.
+Thus, compliance with these Regulations is deemed to satisfy the principles of the Basic Safety Standards in respect of transport.
+In accordance with Ref.
+[1], the prime responsibility for safety must rest with the person or organization responsible for facilities and activities that give rise to radiation risks. - 102.
+This Safety Standard is supplemented by a hierarchy of Safety Guides, including: Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material, IAEA Safety Standards Series No. TS-G-1.1 (Rev. 1) [3]; Planning and Preparing for Emergency Response to Transport Accidents Involving Radioactive Material, IAEA Safety Standards Series No. TS-G-1.2 (ST-3) [4]; Compliance Assurance for the Safe Transport of Radioactive Material, IAEA Safety Standards Series No. TS-G-1.5 [5]; The Management System for the Safe Transport of Radioactive Material, IAEA Safety Standards Series No. TS-G-1.4 [6]; and Radiation Protection Programmes for the Transport of Radioactive Material, IAEA Safety Standards Series No. TS-G-1.3 [7]. - 103.
+In certain parts of these Regulations, a particular action is prescribed, but the responsibility for carrying out the action is not specifically assigned to any particular person.
+Such responsibility may vary according to the laws and customs of different countries and the international conventions into which these countries have entered.
+For the purpose of these Regulations, it is not necessary to make this assignment, but only to identify the action itself.
+It remains the prerogative of each government to assign this responsibility.